benjystanton/benjystanton.github.io/src/about/index.md

 ## Summary

-I’m an interaction designer (IXD) and user experience (UX) designer with experience working in the public and private sector.
-I’m at my best when working in multidisciplinary teams.
-I design products and services within agile teams, driven by user needs.
+I’m an hands-on interaction designer, product designer and user experience (UX) designer.
+I have experience in the public and private sector.
+I’m at my best when working in agile, multidisciplinary teams that care about user-centred design.

+I love working on designs from start to finish, including:

+- Defining user needs, problems to solve and how we'll measure success
+- Setting user research objectives and observing user research
+- Creating and iterating on user journeys and prototypes
+- Delivering production ready assets and HTML/CSS
+- Accessibility checks and design QA (quality assurance)
+- Documenting designs and maintaining design systems

 I’ve worked with teams of different sizes and setups, including in-house, hybrid and remote.
-I’ve lead design teams, headed up communities of practice, and organised design meet-ups outside of work.
+I’ve lead design teams, headed-up communities, and hired and mentored designers.

-I’m an advocate for accessibility and inclusive design, helping teams to do user research with people with access needs, and organise external accessibility audits.
-I’m passionate about making services more accessible and inclusive.
+I’m an advocate for accessibility and inclusive design.
+I help teams to do user research with people with access needs, and do accessibility audits.
+I’m passionate about making products and services that work for everyone.

+I use modern communication tools (like Slack, Notion and Google Suite) and love working asynchronously.

 ## Related blog posts

 - [A user manual for me](/blog/a-user-manual-for-me-version-3/)
 - [My interaction design tools](/blog/my-interaction-design-tools-version-3/)

-## Skills

-- User-centred design
-- HTML and CSS
-- Accessibility
-- Prototyping
-- User research

 ## Worked with